Top Tips for Building a Shed

 Or is your new garden shed an outdoor retreat for savoring a quiet cup of coffee or hosting outdoor gatherings?
 Maybe it will be the site for serving drinks during your next summertime party.
 Outfitted with comfortable chairs and a side table or two, a shed is a perfect backyard escape.

 Start with a list of all the ways you would like to use your shed.
 Your list will be invaluable as you decide what size and style of shed you need.
-See some of our favorite garden sheds.

 Building codes vary by municipality.
 Check with you local authorities to learn more about adding a garden shed to your landscape.
 When inquiring about building codes, have a general size of your structure in mind so you can obtain information specific to your project.

 Garden sheds do not have to be spacious to be handy.
 A shed that measures just 4x4 has ample space for storing long- and short-handled garden tools, containers and pots when they are not in use, and for protecting other garden essentials from the elements.
 If your space and budget allow, an 8x10 or 10x12 shed provides plenty of space, making the shed very versatile while not overwhelming the landscape.